-• Any development proposal must provide for full consolidation of the four parcels and must provide right-of-way and construction for that portion of the East-West Connector Road in this sub-unit that extends Merrifield Avenue west to Prosperity Avenue.
+- Any development proposal must provide for full consolidation of the four parcels and must provide right-of-way and construction for that portion of the East-West Connector Road in this sub-unit that extends Merrifield Avenue west to Prosperity Avenue. - TDM programs should be developed that facilitate a non-SOV mode split of at least 20%. - Development should be designed with parking structures behind and/or under buildings. - Support retail and service uses are encouraged and should be integrated within the buildings to serve the needs of the building tenants, as well as the surrounding area.

-DELETE: Figure 25, Land Unit D:
+REMOVE: Figure 25, Land Unit D: